 community led housing projects in London

-recent projects and case studies
+recent case studies

 Planning permission for 11 new genuinely affordable homes in perpetuity, on a disused garage site.